casper-astro/mlib_devel/docs/index.rst

 - If you encounter an error along the lines of `"MATLABWindow application failed to launch.
 Unable to launch the MATLABWindow application"`, this is due to library incompatibilities between 18.04 and Matlab R2018a and can be solved using `this workaround <https://www.mathworks.com/matlabcentral/answers/397138-why-do-i-get-a-matlabwindow-application-failed-to-launch-error-when-launching-live-editor-app-des>`__.
 - For more detailed information on debugging library clashes/missing libraries, `this blog post <https://strath-sdr.github.io/tools/matlab/sysgen/vivado/linux/2021/01/28/sysgen-on-20-04.html>`__ by Craig Ramsay very kindly steps through the debugging process of getting System Generator working on Ubuntu 20.04 and contains information that is equally applicable to debugging on 18.04 (such as using the ``ldd`` command to find missing/incorrect library dependencies, and then installing/excluding the relevant libraries as needed).

+Ubuntu 20.04:

+For Ubuntu 20.04, there are a few limitations:

+- You must install gcc-6.x or alternatively create the links suggested in the installation documentation found `here <https://docs.xilinx.com/r/2021.2-English/ug1483-model-composer-sys-gen-user-guide/Supported-MATLAB-Versions-and-Operating-Systems>`__
+- If you find the System Generator gets stuck during initialization or when compiling: There are some toolboxes that can cause this.
+We recommend only having the required toolboxes installed.
+See also `this thread <https://support.xilinx.com/s/question/0D52E00006vF6FOSA0/model-composer-v20212-matlab-r2021a-gets-stuck-at-initialization-stage-on-ubuntu-20041?language=en_US>`__, for more information.
+- If you find that you cannot simulate without getting gcc errors, you may need to update the Xilinx version of `as` to run the operating system version.
+This can be done by changing the link at `/tools/Xilinx/Vivado/2021.1/tps/lnx64/binutils-2.26/bin/as` to point to `/usr/bin/as` instead.

 Please refer to the setup links below for more information on setting up the toolflow.